-Several states, such as New York, Indiana, and West Virginia, use the TASC™ (Test Assessing Secondary Completion) exam for their high school equivalency (HSE) testing programs.
+Several states, such as New York, Indiana, New Jersey, and West Virginia, use the TASC™ (Test Assessing Secondary Completion) exam for their high school equivalency (HSE) testing programs.

 The HSE test provides individuals who haven’t completed their regular high school curriculum with the chance to acquire a credential that’s equivalent to a conventional high school diploma.

 It is quite difficult to say which of the two options, the GED® or the TASC, is better, but we can take a look at some of the major differences.

 Students living in states that use the TASC exclusively cannot take the GED test if they are pursuing a high school equivalency diploma.
 They are required to take the TASC exam instead.

 TASC is, just like the GED exam, a test that assesses your academic knowledge level and critical reasoning skills.
 Passing the exam shows you have skills and knowledge comparable to persons that graduated from high school.

 Most states continued using the GED, some states only use the TASC, and others switched to the HiSET exam for the purpose of HSE testing.
 An increasing number of states offer students a choice between the GED, HiSET, and TASC exams.